daylinmorgan/clonmapper/protocol.md

 21. See 3.7.2 for processing barcode sequence data.

-## 3.3 sgRNA Barcoding Lentivirus Production
+## SgRNA Barcoding Lentivirus Production

 1. 48 hours before transfection, plate 0.22-0.25 x 10^6^ low-passage HEK-293T cells in DMEM supplemented with 10% FBS without antibiotics in each well of a sterile 6-well tissue culture treated plate such that cells will be 70-80% confluent at the time of transfection.